openSUSE/news-o-o/_posts/2011-05-28-opensuse-weekly-news-issue-177-is-out.markdown

         reformat one of those computers so that he could use it at his home, I jumped at the opportunity to bring another user to the world of GNU/Linux.
 A few days passed and he was a happy user of his new computer running Ubuntu, and he was enjoying his Firefox while he explored the web.
-I donâ€™t know what other people think or usability studies say, but he said that he had no problem using the system and he was surprised that I did not have to install an anti-virus. (...)
+I don’t know what other people think or usability studies say, but he said that he had no problem using the system and he was surprised that I did not have to install an anti-virus. (...)

-â€
+”

 ### For Commandline/Script Newbies

-â€œ
+“

         [pHacks/Pietra Armaga: How to Use GNU Screen](http://www.phacks.net/how-to-use-gnu-screen/)